brunomaga/brunomaga.github.io/_posts/2019-10-12-Variational-Autoencoders.md

 ### Detour: why do we maximize the Expected Value?

 In the Bayesian setup, it is common that the loss function is the sum of the expected values of several terms.
 Why?

-It all goes down to the theory of Large numbers.
+It all goes down to the [Law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers).
+According to the law, the average of the outcomes of a large number of trials should be close to the expected value, and it tends to approximates the expected value as the number of trials increases.

 Imagine we are playing a game (BlackJack, Slots, Rock-Paper-Scissors) that is repeatable as many times as desired.
 Because of the law of large numbers, we know that value of wins will over $$n$$ iterations of the game will approximate $$n \mathbb{E}(X)$$.
 In practice, we want to optimise our problem according to the most-likely outcome of our experiment, i.e. maximize its expected value;

-So in practice, the law of large numbers will often guarantee a better outcome over the long run, and we aim at maximizing that outcome by maximizing the *expected* outcome in the long run.
+So in practice, the law of large numbers will often guarantee a better outcome over the long run, and we maximize that outcome by maximizing the *expected* outcome of our optimisation in the long run.